-A summary of the main powers under the Act is provided in Appendix 4 of the TEMA.
+A summary of the main categories of powers under the Act is provided in Appendix 4 of the TEMA.

-MCs may provide advice to the Regional Controller (or through the Regional Planner) if they consider that specific powers should be authorised.
+MCs may provide advice to the Regional Controller (or through the Regional Coordinator) if they consider that specific actions might require authorized power under the act.

 If powers are authorised, any specified authorised officer, including MCs, may be required to implement authorised powers.
-The Regional Controller (supported by the Regional Planner) will assist MCs to perform the functions required of them.
+The Regional Controller (supported by the Regional Coordinator) will assist MCs to perform the functions required of them.